The English Fishery and Trade in the 18th Century

 The British migratory fishery at Newfoundland reached its height in the 18th century in terms of production, employment, and revenue.
 It overtook the French fishery, which had been the larger of the two during the 17th century, in part because the French were forced off most of the island of Newfoundland after 1713 and in part because the English fishery had expanded beyond the old limits.
 In addition, secondary activities such as the salmon, and later the seal fisheries became significant.

-This expansion, both in geography and in economic activities, made permanent settlement in Newfoundland possibly for the first time.
+This expansion, both in geography and in economic activities, made permanent settlement in Newfoundland possible for the first time.
 The number of permanent residents was small, but significant.
 This development alarmed those who still favoured a purely migratory ship fishery, but to the West Country merchants who controlled the fishery and trade, the growth of a resident population was an advantage.
 Expansion of the fishery and settlement generated great prosperity, and a few merchants became tremendously wealthy and powerful, owning fleets of ships, employing thousands of fishermen, and dominating the lives of Newfoundland settlers.

 West Country merchants became wealthy enough to diversify their activities so that, when next the migratory fishery found itself in difficulty, they had alternative sources of income.
 At the same time, the encouragement given to settlement, expansion and diversification in Newfoundland eventually allowed the residents to dominate the fishery.

 This meant, paradoxically, that the success of the British migratory fishery at Newfoundland in the 18th century set the stage for its own extinction.
 However, this success was preceded by a quarter century of great difficulty.